-- Dropbox for Business: In 2011, we began offering a service built for teams.
-This became the foundation for Dropbox for Business, which launched in 2013.
-Giving companies visibility and control over critical business data, Dropbox for Business is streamlining collaboration every day for teams large and small.
+- Dropbox Business: In 2011, we began offering a service built for teams.
+This became the foundation for Dropbox Business, which launched in 2013.
+Giving companies visibility and control over critical business data, Dropbox Business is streamlining collaboration every day for teams large and small.

-- Dropbox Platform: Developers have built over 300,000 apps on the Dropbox platform, with integrations including Facebook, Yahoo, 1Password, Autodesk, Adobe EchoSign, Notability, CareerBuilder, Vimeo, HP, DocuSign, Microsoft Azure, Rackspace and Samsung.
-In December 2014, Dropbox released the Dropbox for Business API alongside more than 20 enterprise integrations to make Dropbox for Business a more powerful and secure solution for business collaboration.
+- Dropbox Platform: Using the Dropbox platform, developers have built integrations with Facebook, Yahoo, 1Password, Autodesk, Adobe EchoSign, Notability, CareerBuilder, Vimeo, HP, DocuSign, Microsoft Azure, Rackspace, Samsung and more.
+In December 2014, Dropbox released the Dropbox Business API alongside more than 20 enterprise integrations to make Dropbox Business a more powerful and secure solution for business collaboration.